Jaxelr/Nancy.Metadata.Swagger.Core/README.md

 }
 ```

-** !IMPORTANT: Metadata module class should be placed in the same namespace within the module for discovering purposes**
+** !IMPORTANT: Metadata module class should be placed at the same namespace within the module for discovering purposes**

-After doing this for each module desired, we must proceed to configure the endpoint that will serve the documents described.
+After doing this for each module desired, configure the endpoint that will serve the documents described.

 ## Adding the docs module